MJoergen/x16-nexys4ddr/README.md

 * A keyboard (with USB connector).

 # Try it out!
-Just go into the fpga directory and type "make".
+Just type "make", and a bit-file will be generated and programmed to the Nexys4DDR board.

 ## Running simulations
-* To test the VERA in simulation, go into the fpga/vera directory and type "make".
+* To test the VERA in simulation, go into the src/vera directory and type "make".
-* To test the CPU in simulation, go into the fpga/main directory and type "make".
+* To test the CPU in simulation, go into the src/main directory and type "make".

 ## Log
 I'm keeping a [log](log.md) of my progress, so I can keep track of all my